 There are numerous one-hour transition sessions run throughout Orientation Week, which will give you the skills necessary to adjust to the academic style expected at the University.
 Topics include ‘What is this thing called university?’, ‘Oral presentation skills’, ‘Successful Essay Writing’ and much more.
-Check out the Transition Sessions timetable to find out where and when these sessions occur.
+More details about Transition Sessions for Orientation Week 2015 will be available soon.

 Over the course of your degree program, the University libraries will form one of the most valuable resources for your learning and research.
 Using the libraries, however, may not be as easy as it first seems.
 Make sure you attend a ‘Discover your library’ session during Orientation Week.
 More details about the Library's information sessions in Orientation Week 2015 will be available soon.
 For now, take a look at the Library Roadmap.

 Your well-being is a key factor in succeeding at your studies at university, which can be difficult to maintain if you have conflicting commitments and high demands from all areas of your life.
 Student Support Services offers all students a range of support programs, including services regarding accommodation, financial support, child care, psychology and disabilities.
 Visit the Student Support Services website for more information.

 There are some excellent resources available to students online that you can access throughout your degree.
 These online resources provide in-depth modules and exercises that will be especially useful for those who are not yet accustomed to the academic styles of learning and assessing at university.
 Access these resources.